-A typical Canada and New England cruise spends seven days en route to Quebec City or Montreal and if it’s a round-trip, then another seven days to return.
-The cruises begin or end in the New York City area or Boston.
-Portland, Maine is not on all Canada and New England cruise itineraries but in my opinion, it should be.
-Here’s why…
+A typical Canada and New England cruise spends seven days en route to Quebec City or Montreal from New York or Boston.
+If it’s a round-trip, then at least seven days to return.

 If you’ve even been on a European river cruise, you know the convenience when your river ship docks in the heart of the city center.
 The Old Port in downtown Portland is the same; just steps away from entering the city.